kevinzunigacuellar/web/src/pages/blog/dark-mode-in-astro.md

 }
 ```

-The above code will render a button with the text 🌙 if the theme is `dark` and 🌞
+The above code will render a button with the text 🌙 if the theme is `light` and
-if the theme is `light`.
+🌞 if the theme is `dark`.
 When the user clicks the button, the theme state will
 update and store the current theme in the local storage.

 ## 🚫 Static Site Generation Problems